misthi0s/Astartes/README.md

 1).
 The encoded payload value (obviously)

 2).
-The seed used during the encoding process **-OR-** the output wordlist generated during the encoding process corresponding to the seed used
+The seed used during the encoding process and the master wordlist **-OR-** the output wordlist generated during the encoding process corresponding to the seed used

 ---
 ## Decoding Example